Topportunities at the LHC: Rare Top Decays with Light Singlets: Top-quark decay channels

 \section{Top-quark decay channels}

 Based on the operators presented in \cref{sec:ops}, we now discuss the various top-quark decay channels facilitated by these operators.
 We calculate the corresponding decay widths using \texttt{MadGraph5\_aMC@NLO} (version 3.4.2)~\cite{Alwall:2014hca,Alwall:2014bza} with the necessary \texttt{UFO} model file~\cite{Degrande:2011ua,Darme:2023jdn} generated using \texttt{FeynRules}~\cite{Christensen:2008py,Alloul:2013bka}.
 For calculating the expected number of events at the HL-LHC, we employ the SM prediction for the $t\bar t$ cross section at $13.6\tev$ of $923.6 \pb$\footnote{This value has been calculated at the next-to-next-to-leading order in perturbative QCD, including soft-gluon resummation at the next-to-next-to-leading logarithmic order, and using a top-quark mass of $172.5\gev$ (see \ccite{Czakon:2011xx} and references therein).} and a luminosity value of $3000 \invfb$.
+The numbers can easily be rescaled to estimate the number of events at future hadron colliders like the FCC-hh.\footnote{The $t\bar t$ cross section at a center-of-mass energy of 100~TeV is $\sim 35$~nb~\cite{Mangano:2016jyj}.
+The estimated total luminosity is $\sim 20\,\text{ab}^{-1}$.}

 An overview of the branching ratios for the various decay channels is presented in \cref{fig:summary}.
 For this Figure, we set $\Lambda_\text{NP} = 1\tev$.
 All Wilson coefficients are fixed to one ($c = 1$).
 Regarding the flavour structure of the operators, we choose to set the coupling involving the top and the first-generation quarks to a non-zero value, while the coupling involving the second-generation quarks is fixed to zero.
 Consequently, the quark in the final state is a first-generation quark (similar results are expected for second-generation quarks in the final state).
 For final state photons, we place a lower transverse momentum cut of $20\gev$ to avoid infrared divergences.